alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/mirghaniyyah/2020-10-14-household-following-sufi-order.md

 Question:

-I am a monotheist but my household follow Al-Mirghaniyyah Tariqah (Sufi order) which is known here in Sudan as Al-Khatmiyyah.
+I am a monotheist but my household follow [**Al-Mirghaniyyah Tariqah (Sufi order)**](/sects/sufism/) which is known here in Sudan as [**Al-Khatmiyyah**](/sects/sufism/).
 Since I was guided to monotheism, I started calling my family to follow it but they refuse, as I am the youngest son.
 Is it permissible for me to leave them and start calling other people?
 If I do so, will I be among those mentioned in the Ayah (Qur'anic verse), "**O you who believe!
 Why do you say that which you do not do?**" [Al-Saff: 2] The people I intend to call may say to me: "Go call your household first then call others."

 Answer: